 The Helles have worked their land and in similar fashion across four generations.
 It’s a rite of passage for the family, a carrying of a torch and a legacy that still champions early mornings, late nights, incredible unchanged vistas, and the gritty dedication of The Helles themselves.
 The end result?
-A Merino Wool that is soft, yet incredibly durable, boasting unparalleled loft and breathability - a reflection for their dedication and hard-earned expertise.
+A Merino Wool that is soft, yet incredibly durable, boasting unparalleled loft and breathability - a reflection of their dedication and hard-earned expertise.

 Operating on a mixture of public and private lands within the remote and rugged wilds of Southwest Montana, at elevations spanning 5,000' to 9,500', The Helles keep conservation and sustainability at the forefront of their management.
 The family has channeled these customs into Duckworth, an honest Montana brand imbued with that history, care, and generationally bolstered expertise.
 It’s a reality found in every stitch of our premium, source-verified, American-made garments fashioned from the best wool in the world.
 And our apparel is built with The Helles in mind - if a piece of Duckworth clothing can survive the intense demands of a Montana ranch, it can survive anything.

-AMERICAN-ONLY SUPPLY CHAIN
+AMERICAN SUPPLY CHAIN

 Duckworth’s Sheep-to-Shelf™ process instills mindfulness in every step of the supply chain.
 Starting at the Helle ranch in Dillon, Montana, our open-range Montana Merino sheep live at high elevations and temps ranging from -40 to over 90 degrees Fahrenheit, grazing on natural grasses and Montana wildflowers found on remote mountainsides.

 Although the U.S. textile industry has been on the decline for decades, with competitors seeking cheaper and more environmentally damaging opportunities overseas, our Sheep to Shelf™ supply chain brings jobs back to small American communities, keeps technical knowledge close to home, and assures maximum life cycle sustainability.

 Duckworth guarantees total supply-chain responsibility, quality, and transparency from beginning to end.
 That's what Sheep to Shelf™ is all about.
-That's what 100% Montana-grown and 100% American-made guarantees.
+That's what 100% Montana-grown and American-made guarantees.
 Resurrecting the lost art and craft of American wool is our mission.
 There is no compromise.

-Aside from our Montana roots and love for the heritage they bring to our brand, we are based in Montana for reasons easy to appreciate: wide-open spaces, an abundance of natural beauty, opportunities for outdoor recreation around every corner, and a pace of life and perspective you can't find elsewhere in the Lower 48.
+In addition to our Montana roots and love for the heritage they bring to our brand, we are based in Montana for reasons easy to appreciate: wide-open spaces, an abundance of natural beauty, opportunities for outdoor recreation around every corner, and a pace of life and perspective you can't find elsewhere in the Lower 48.
 Montana has a nickname - "The Last Best Place" - and we find this to be evident every day, whether working the mountainsides at the ranch, hauling blue-ribbon trout from local waterways, or ripping first tracks on a powder day at the local hill.
 The lifestyle resonates with us, and we try to deliver the essence of this adoration and passion to our customers through every single Duckworth garment.